OpenEvalProject/evals/manuscripts/elife-78168/v3/manuscript.md

 ## Materials and methods

-## Generating busulfan chimeric mice
+### Generating busulfan chimeric mice

 SJL.C57Bl/6J (CD45.1.B6) mice were treated with optimised low doses of busulfan to deplete HSC but leave peripheral T cell subsets intact.
 HSC were reconstituted with congenically-distinct, T cell depleted bone marrow from C57Bl/6J donors to generate stable chimeras.
 Details of the protocols are given in Hogan et al., 2017.

-## Mice
+### Mice

 Mki67tm1.1Cle/J (Ki67-RFP) mice were generously provided by the laboratory of Prof. Hans Clevers (Hubrecht Institute, KNAW and University Medical Centre Utrecht, Utrecht, The Netherlands; Basak et al., 2014).
 FVB-Tg(Rag2-EGFP) 1Mnz/J mice were from Jax Laboratories (strain 005688).
 Ki67-RFP x Rag2-EGFP F1 mice were subsequently backcrossed to a C57Bl/6J background for seven generations.
 Busulfan chimeric mice and wild-type control mice were housed in conventional animal facilities at the UCL Royal Free Campus, London, UK (UCL).
 Mice were housed in individually ventilated cages and drank irradiated water.
 All the animals were handled according to UK home office regulations (licence PPL PP2330953) and institutional animal care and use committee (IACUC) protocols at University College London.

-## Flow cytometry
+### Flow cytometry

 Single-cell suspensions were prepared from the thymus, spleen and lymph nodes of busulfan chimeric mice, wildtype control mice, or germ-free mice.
-Cells were stained with the following monoclonal antibodies and cell dyes: CD45.1 FITC, CD45.2 FITC, CD45.2 AlexaFluor700, TCR-β APC, CD4+ PerCP-eFluor710, CD44 APC-eFluor780, CD25 PE, CD25 eFluor450, CD25 PE-Cy7, CD62L eFluor450, NK1.1 PE-Cy7 (all eBioscience), CD45.1 BV650, CD45.2 PE-Dazzle, TCR-β PerCP-Cy5.5 CD4+ BV711, CD44 BV785, CD25 BV650 (all Biolegend), CD62L BUV737 (BD Biosciences), LIVE/DEAD near-IR and LIVE/DEAD blue viability dyes.
+Cells were stained with the following monoclonal antibodies and cell dyes: CD45.1 FITC, CD45.2 FITC, CD45.2 AlexaFluor700, TCR-$\beta$ APC, CD4+ PerCP-eFluor710, CD44 APC-eFluor780, CD25 PE, CD25 eFluor450, CD25 PE-Cy7, CD62L eFluor450, NK1.1 PE-Cy7 (all eBioscience), CD45.1 BV650, CD45.2 PE-Dazzle, TCR-$\beta$ PerCP-Cy5.5 CD4+ BV711, CD44 BV785, CD25 BV650 (all Biolegend), CD62L BUV737 (BD Biosciences), LIVE/DEAD near-IR and LIVE/DEAD blue viability dyes.
 For Ki67 staining, cells were fixed using the eBioscience Foxp3 /Transcription Factor Staining Buffer Set and stained with either anti-mouse Ki67 FITC or PE (both eBioscience).
 Cells were acquired on a BD LSR-Fortessa flow cytometer and analysed with Flowjo software (Treestar).
 See Figure 1—figure supplement 1 for the gating strategy used to identify mature single positive thymocytes and peripheral naive subsets, and gates to measure Ki67 frequencies.

-## Mathematical modelling and statistical analysis
+### Mathematical modelling and statistical analysis

 We fitted a set of candidate mathematical models (described in Appendix 1) to the data from adult busulfan chimeric mice, using empirical descriptions of the pool sizes and Ki67+ fraction within SP thymocytes to define thymic influx (Appendix 2).
 Specifically, we fitted simultaneously to the time courses of total cell counts, normalised donor fraction and the fraction of cells that were Ki67+ within donor and host subsets of naive CD4 and CD8 T cells.
 We used a Bayesian estimation approach using R and Stan.
 Code and data used to perform model fitting, and details of the prior distributions for parameters, are available at this linked Github repository.
 Models were ranked based on information criteria estimated using the Leave-One-Out (LOO) cross validation method (Vehtari et al., 2015; Vehtari et al., 2016), described in Appendix 3.
 Appendix 4 describes how we simulated the co-transfer experiment performed by Houston et al., 2011, using the age-structured PDE model (Appendix 1) with parameters estimated from fits to the busulfan chimeric mouse data.
 To predict the dynamics of naive T cells in neonatal mice, we constructed a mapping between cell age and GFP expression to predict the kinetics of GFP+ and Ki67+ cells in RagGFP Ki67RFP reporter mice aged between 11 days and 4 months (Appendix 5), and the models fitted to data from adult mice were extrapolated back to near birth (Appendix 6).
 To re-analyze longitudinal data from Reynaldi et al., 2019, tracking the survival of cohorts of naive CD8 T cells within different age groups of mice, we used a hierarchical Bayesian modelling approach (Appendix 7).